oleaamot/nikita-noark5-core/docs/general/developer-notes.md

 closer into the Parser requiring a CriteriaBuilder.
 It just seems messy!

-We added a file called odata_samples.txt and a simple java application called TestODataApp under no.arkivlab.hioa.nikita.webapp.run.
+We added a file called odata_samples.txt and a simple java application called TestODataApp under nikita.webapp.run.
 We also added our own walker currently called NikitaODataWalker.
 There are subclasses of this class that take care of the actual conversion from OData filter syntax to SQL/HQL as well as Elasticsearch query JSON.